AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 Conformance to this specification is defined in section.

 In this specification, “MUST” is to be interpreted as a requirement on an implementation; “MUST NOT” is to be interpreted as a prohibition.
-“SHOULD” is to be interpreted as a recommendation for implementation; “SHOULD NOT” is to be interpreted as the converse of “SHOULD”.
+“SHOULD” is to be interpreted as a recommendation for implementation.
+“SHOULD NOT” is to be interpreted as the converse of “SHOULD”.
-“May” is to be interpreted as a course of action that is permissible within the limits of the specification; “need not” indicates a course of action that is not required.
+“MAY” is to be interpreted as a course of action that is permissible within the limits of the specification.
+“NEED NOT” indicates a course of action that is not required.
 Uses of xAPI specification outside the scope this specification do not affect conformance with this specification.

 <a name="au_conformance"/>
 ## 4.1 Courses

-A course MUST be bundled with a course structure data that conform to all requirements listed in Section 7
+A course MUST be bundled with course structure data that conform to all requirements listed in Section 7.
 Course structure data MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.